US: Undergraduate degrees take 4 years.

 Applicants to world-class US universities were also advised to concentrate on academics.
 Alongside, however, they were expected to demonstrate their commitment to extra-curricular activities, such as sports, voluntary service, and student clubs or student government, as well as good citizenship.

-Written by Richard W. J. Michaelis, D.Phil, (Oxon) Executive Director, Oxbridge Academic Programs
+Written by Dr. Richard W. J. Michaelis, D.Phil, (Oxon) Executive Director, Oxbridge Academic Programs

 Tuition costs, housing, student life - there's a lot to consider when choosing a university.
 Thankfully, you'll be spoiled for choice if you decide to study in Australia, Canada, the UK or the US.
-If you're an HSBC Jade or Premier customer, you can even set up an overseas bank account ahead of time to make paying school expenses easier from afar.
-Leave your details on our quick form and we'll get in touch to answer your questions and to help you open an overseas account.
+If you're an HSBC Premier customer, you can even set up an overseas bank account ahead of time to make paying school expenses easier from afar.

 If you're studying abroad, there's travel, accommodation and insurance to think about, too.